akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 The family variant is created.

 ::: info
-An attribute of the family could be a **variant axis** if its attribute type is **structured**:
+An attribute of the family could be a **variant axis** only if its attribute type is **structured**:
 - Simple select
 - Simple reference data
 - Metric
 - Yes/no
 Moreover, the attribute cannot be scopable, localizable and locale specific.

+::: info
-The maximum number of variant axes for each level is less than **5**.
+The maximum number of variant axes for each variant level is less than **5**.
 :::

 ## Edit a family variant